+Concussion recovery time varies.
 Most symptoms of a concussion resolve by two to four weeks, but some can take longer.
-Each individual is unique in their recovery duration and that which is why completion of a graduated return to activity and sport programme is important to reduce the risks of a slow recovery, further injury and longer-term problems.
-Children and adolescents may take longer to recovery than adults.
+Everyone is unique in their recovery duration which is why completion of a graduated return to activity (education/work) and sport programme is important to reduce the risks of a slow recovery, further brain injury, and longer-term problems.

-If symptoms persist for more than four weeks, individuals need to be assessed by a healthcare professional - typically a Primary Care Physician (their own GP).
+Children and adolescents may take longer to recover than adults.
+If symptoms persist for more than 28 days, individuals need to be assessed by an appropriate Healthcare Professional - typically their GP.